Simplicity. Affordability. Honoring the ones you love.

 Richard Cahoon, president, is a consultant in international intellectual property management and commercialization.
 He is an adjunct faculty member at both Cornell and the University of New Hampshire School of Law, and previously served as director of the Cornell Center for Technology, Enterprise, and Commercialization, where he managed inventions by Cornell researchers.
 He served as a board member and vice president of the Finger Lakes Land Trust, and on boards of other nonprofits and several companies.
 Richard received his Masters in land rehabilitation from Montana State and his Ph.D. in natural resources from Cornell.
 He lives near Freeville, NY, with his wife J’nelle.
 They have three children.

 Mary Beth Gehring, treasurer, is the community office manager for Tioga State Bank.
 For 20 years before that, she was a dairy farmer.
 She has served on boards of many local organizations and nonprofits, including the Newfield Town Board, Tompkins County Farm Bureau, and the Newfield United Methodist Church.
 She was a founding member of Community Foundation of Tompkins County and still serves on its finance committee.
-She also serves on the Newfield Community Good Neighbor Fund and has long been interested in land use issues.
+She is also the chair of the Newfield Community Good Neighbor Fund and has long been interested in land use issues.
 Mary Beth lives in Newfield, NY, with her husband Richard and enjoys gardening and other outdoor activities.

 Steve Lawrence has coached for the U.S. Association for Blind Athletes and brought Shot in the Dark, a “beep-baseball” team for those with visual impairments, to three wins at the World Series of Beep Baseball.
 He has written over 1,000 articles—mostly sports and health related, but including many eulogies and memorials—and is a graduate of the Celebrant Foundation and Institute.
 Steve works as a membership account executive with the Tompkins County Chamber of Commerce.
 He lives in Newfield, NY, and takes great pride in having raised (with their mother) three beautiful daughters who have great friends, do well in school and sports, and tolerate all but intolerance.